 Brands like Nestle, Haighs, and Darrell Lea have all told us that your voice and public campaigns (including some of our Easter campaigns!) have been a key driver in prompting them to improve their supply chain practices.
 Your voice matters.

 We’ll be sharing more information soon on how you can be involved in this year’s campaign and in advocating for a better world for all.
-In the meantime, you can order your postcards on our website urging the six major chocolate brands to commit to ending child labour.
+In the meantime, you can check out the Chocolate Scorecard to help you purchase more ethical chocolate this Easter.